 4b.
 The AMF sends the corresponding N2 messages to all applicable NG-RAN node(s).
+For UE's altitude reporting, the AMF includes the altitude thresholds and/or reporting periodicity in the N2 messages.

 5b.
 The NG-RAN node(s) instructs the relevant UE(s) to perform altitude reporting as requested by the UAS NF/NEF (via AMF).